-The biggest reason these misconceptions exist is because introversion is still closely linked to shyness and social anxiety.
-Many introverts and extroverts experience shyness and social anxiety.
-However, as I’ve said before — and will say again to drive home this important point — shyness and social anxiety are not the same thing as, nor consequences of, being an introvert.
+The main reason these misconceptions exist is introversion is still closely linked to shyness and social anxiety.
+Yes, it’s true that many introverts experience shyness and social anxiety — but many extroverts do, too!
+As I’ve said before — and will say again to drive home this important point — shyness and social anxiety are not the same thing as, nor consequences of, being an introvert.

 As an introvert who works in marketing and sales, I’m frequently surrounded by extroverts.
 There are some days when it feels like the easiest thing to do would be to withdraw into myself or completely change work environments.
-While both of these options may be necessary for introverts in certain situations, there are other things we can do to help our colleagues understand the strengths related to being an introvert.
+While both of these options may be necessary for introverts in certain situations, there are other things we can do to help our colleagues understand the strengths of the introvert.

 What does introversion mean to you?
 Do you find that you equate being an introvert with the negative stereotypes?
 Many introverts discover that they have limiting beliefs that keep them from excelling in their careers.
-This makes sense because we so often hear these same beliefs coming from friends, family, and coworkers.
-Early on in my career, I did this very often, and still find myself going into a negative headspace during times of stress or anxiety at work.
+This makes sense because we so often hear these same beliefs coming from others.

-If you’re an extrovert with introverted friends, family members, or colleagues, we need your help, too.
+If you’re an extrovert with introverted colleagues, we need your help, too!
 We need you to understand that introversion is not a bad thing, and it’s not something that has to hold us back in our careers.
-We need you to understand what your own beliefs about introversion are and work to reduce the negative associations, just as we are working to do ourselves.
-Most important, we need extroverts to simply listen.
-Take some time to reflect on what we tell you about our temperament, and try to understand.
+We need you to understand what your own beliefs about introversion are and work to reduce the negative associations.

 The Value of Introversion in the Workplace

-We all have unique personality traits that make us successful in different careers.
-Unfortunately, introverts have experienced being judged and stereotyped due to our quiet temperament for years.
-We’ve worked hard to help society understand and accept the strengths that we have to offer, and our biggest hope in the workplace is not that we’re viewed as better than extroverts, but as equals.
+For years, introverts have been judged and stereotyped due to our quiet temperament.
+We’ve worked hard to help society understand the strengths we have to offer, and our biggest hope in the workplace is not that we’re viewed as better than extroverts but as equals.